-Organizations across the globe invested more than $130 billion in last year, according to research from the International Data Corporation.
+Organizations across the globe invested more than $130 billion in big data projects last year, according to research from the International Data Corporation.
 This figure is expected to grow exponentially as more businesses attempt to unlock the benefits that come along with enterprise analytics solutions.
 As the market for this technology grows, software providers expand their offerings.This momentum has spawned a number of key big data trends that are sure to leave a lasting impact on both the enterprise solutions industry and the firms that embrace robust backend systems.

 Cloud services facilitate the analytics-based workflows synonymous with big data.
 An estimated 95 percent of organizations currently run, TechRepublic reported.
 Why?
 For one, increased data processing demands necessitate 100 percent adoption.
 Additionally, many firms are struggling to find in-house information technology staff with the requisite skills for managing business analytics platforms hosted on onsite.